kariukisamuel/nextjs-technical-test/README.md

 1. https://www.accessibilitychecker.org/ find the test result [here](https://www.accessibilitychecker.org/audit/?website=https%3A%2F%2Fnextjs-tech.vercel.app%2F&flag=ww)
 2. Accessibility Insights For Chrome.
 You can download it [here](https://accessibilityinsights.io/downloads/) and run the manual tests.

-As a result the website scores very high on accessibility for For a detailed audit report on acccesibility.
+As a result the website scores very high on accessibility.
+For a detailed audit report on acccesibility.
 [Click Here](documentation/accessibility.md)

 ### 6. Github & Application Deployment